Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

 ## 7. The Scaffold Theory Expanded

+> The Scaffold Theory is not a single model, but a recursive framework composed of interrelated parts.
+The following papers expand the core structure into new domains—physical, cognitive, ontological—demonstrating how emergence, recursion, and structural collapse give rise to all known complexity.

 - The Birth of a Universe

 This paper shows how a universe could evolve from the moment of emergence.